Staff equality, diversity and inclusion report 2019 Ethnicity actions

-The University continues to work to identify and address matters which specifically pertain to race and ethnicity.
-The University’s commitment to diversity and inclusivity is a core strand of its Strategy 2018 -2023.
-Within this strand, a priority is achieving greater ethnic diversity and seeking to identify where there may be progress, retention and experience gaps for BAME students with the view to taking meaningful actions to address identified gaps.
+The University continues to bolster the actions and activities taken to both identify and address matters which specifically pertain to ethnicity.
+The University’s commitment to diversity and inclusivity is a core strand of its Strategy 2018-2023.
+Within this strand a priority is achieving greater ethnic diversity and seeking to identify where there may be progress, retention and experience gaps for BAME staff with the view to taking meaningful actions to address identified gaps.

 Race Equality Working Group

 The University has established a Race Equality Working Group (December 2019).
-This group will be pivotal in addressing identifiable gaps related to ethnicity (e.g. recruitment, retention, attainment) and will work towards making underlying organisational changes to secure the Advance HE Race Equality Charter.
+This group will be pivotal in addressing identifiable gaps related to ethnicity (e.g. recruitment, promotion, retention), and will work towards making underlying organisational changes to secure the Advance HE Race Equality Charter.

 Equality, diversity and inclusion staff appointment